bollohz/aws_cdk_websocket/README.md

-# Welcome to your CDK JavaScript project!

-This is a blank project for JavaScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+# WebSocket implementation for AWS CDK in JavaScript!

+This is a basic implementation of APIGatewayV2's WebSocket.
+I have create an astraction layer for integrate correctly WebSocket in CDK stack.

 ## Useful commands